iamohitkaushik1/CloudyGUI/README.md

 # Cloudy GUI - Enhanced Workload Management System

-This is a customized and enhanced version of [Cloudy](https://github.com/ahmad-siavashi/cloudy), originally developed by [Ahmad Siavashi](https://github.com/ahmad-siavashi).
-Our version adds a modern web interface and additional features for workload visualization and management.
+A collaborative enhancement of [Cloudy](https://github.com/ahmad-siavashi/cloudy), developed in collaboration with [Ahmad Siavashi](https://github.com/ahmad-siavashi).
+This version extends the original [Cloudy Workload Management System](https://github.com/ahmad-siavashi/cloudy) by adding a modern web interface and enhanced visualization capabilities.

+## About This Version

+This GUI version is built upon the robust foundation of the original [Cloudy](https://github.com/ahmad-siavashi/cloudy) project, enhancing it with a user-friendly interface and additional features.
+The collaboration maintains the core functionality while making the system more accessible and visual.

 ## Added Features & Enhancements